localjo/quotable-wp/readme.txt

 == Description ==

-Make your content easy to tweet with Quotable.
-Quotable enables your readers to share your notable quotes quickly and easily on Twitter by automatically adding a "Tweet this!" button to blockquotes and selected text in your existing content.
+Automatically adds a "Tweet this!" button to blockquotes and selected text in your existing content.
 Retina ready and automatically matches your site's theme.
 No configuration required.

-Tweets include the post or page permalink and WordPress tags are converted to hashtags.
-Also integrates with Twitter accounts configured via Yoast's WordPress SEO to include Twitter mentions for post authors and suggest following the website's Twitter account.
+Tweets include the post or page permalink, and WordPress tags are converted to hashtags.
+You can also include Twitter mentions for post authors and suggest following your website's Twitter account by configuring Twitter usernames via Yoast's WordPress SEO plugin.

 == Installation ==